spyder-ide/spyder-docs/doc/panes/onlinehelp.rst

 .. image:: /images/online_help/online-help-history.png
    :alt: Spyder Online Help pane showing previous searches

-You can also use the zoom in/out buttons (:guilabel:`-` and :guilabel:`+`, top right) to change the font size to suit your preferences.
+You can also use the zoom in/out buttons (:guilabel:`+` and :guilabel:`-`, top right) to change the font size to suit your preferences.

 .. image:: /images/online_help/online-help-zoom.gif
    :alt: Spyder Online Help pane showing changing the font